Business Model Lab: Free tool to do and share Business Canvas Model

 Another problem was the design of the Vue components for each of the areas and dialog boxes, such as the Post-it edition itself.

-The logic of income computation also took a time of reflection.
+The logic of income computation also took a moment of reflection.

 The tool is already online, bml.digitalilusion.com .
 We have included it as a subdomain of Digitalilusion because we want to offer this type of solutions to our customers, especially those start-ups that contact us for help or a solution.